xelox/screenTimeRec/README.md

 This application records time spent on programs and saves it in the folder %APPDATA%/Simple Application Usage Time Tracker/data folder.
 Data is only collected and saved locally.

 ## Requirements
-In order to run this program at all, you need nodejs installed, also, to run it in the background you may need to install with `npm install -g forever` the forever module, otherwise you can choose your own way to run build/tracker.js in the background, or even run it manually as you may need.
+In order to run this program at all you need nodejs installed, also, to run it in the background you may need to install with `npm install -g forever` the forever module, otherwise you can choose your own way to run build/tracker.js in the background, or even run it manually as you may need.

 ## Instructions to run this tracker on startup (Windows)